This is our Action Plan

 4. Walk the talk

 Lead by example.
 Reduce your ecological footprint at home and in the office.
 Curate your practice for diversity and create an equitable and inclusive work environment.
 Team with others who share these values.
 Love where you live and practice in your community.
 Steward others into leadership roles.
+Embrace messiness.

 5. Partner, partner, partner

 Landscape architects are uniquely trained, talented, and expert in understanding context and scale.
 Leverage your impact through engagement and collaboration.
-Build teams across disciplines, practice types, and communities.
+Build teams across disciplines, practice types, and publics.
 Join a network.
 Implement a research project with academic, community, and practice partners.

 6. Future proof